JinmoKim08-bcc/NONOS/README.md

-# NONOS: Neural Oscillation and Non-Oscillation Separator for Securing Temporal Resolution
+# Neural Oscillation and Non-Oscillation Separator for Securing Temporal Resolution

-This repository is the official implementation of [NONOS: Neural Oscillation and Non-Oscillation Separator for Securing Temporal Resolution].
+This repository is the official implementation of [Neural Oscillation and Non-Oscillation Separator for Securing Temporal Resolution (NONOS)].

 ![Image](https://github.com/user-attachments/assets/1bf9fdc9-344d-447e-a66c-4d226c90be70)